alexandrosk0/GorpoMergeAndEncode/README.md

 For HERO6 Black, & HERO7 (White, Silver, Black) or other formats use -mergeAll parameter See [GoPro Camera File Naming Convention](https://gopro.com/help/articles/question_answer/GoPro-Camera-File-Naming-Convention)

-This was made quick and dirty as a way for me to learn more about PowerShell, it can be improved/simplified massively.
+This was made quickly with the goal for me to learn more about PowerShell.
 Decided to make it open source, since others might find useful.

+All code reviews, suggestions, recommendations, pieces of advice, optimizations, insults are welcomed.